ATVWGS/tenant-management-framework/README.md

 ```

 ## 3.2.
 Configurations
 A Tenant Management Framework configuration is a collection of resource definition files.
-The defintion files describe instances of different resource types (eg. groups).
+The defintion files describe instances of different resource types (eg. Groups, Conditional Access Policies, Named Locations).

+### 3.2.1. configuration.json
-Configurations contain a *configuration.json* on the root level that defines it.
+Configurations always contain a *configuration.json* file at the root level.
+This file contains the properties that describe the configuration.

 ```json
 {